ivfreire/ivfreire/README.md

 <img src="atom.png" width="150px" align="right"/>

 Hey there!
-I am an undergrad Physics student student at the University of São Paulo, in Brazil, and an assiduous computing enthusiast, I also like problem-solving puzzles, algo-dev challenges and having fun hacking stuff around.  ⚛️💻️
+I am an undergrad Physics student at the University of São Paulo, in Brazil, and an assiduous computing enthusiast, I also like problem-solving puzzles, algo-dev challenges and having fun hacking stuff around.  ⚛️💻️

 ```json